 Make it easy to use your product.
 If there’s a way you can make it easier for your customers to find your product, whether by making it easier to find on your website or by posting tutorials on YouTube, do it.

-Make sure that they can find your products easily, and that they can use them the way you want them to.
+Make sure they can easily find your products and use them as intended.
 Build a customer-centric culture in your company.

 You want your team to think of customers as more than just someone who uses your product or service.